yonatanrozin/Sonic-Abstractions-and-Representations/README.md

 # Sonic-Abstractions-and-Representations [in progress]
 A process of temporary translation from 3D shape data to a sonic wavetable, proposing an alternative definition of sound which is both strictly representational and artificial.
+Demonstration and process videos coming soon!

 Created for ITP 2022 Thesis.